KovachLab/Data_Management_Scripts/README.md

 4.) rm - a simple script users can set up for themselves to generate a temporary recycle bin on Linux.
 If the script is invoked instead of the 'rm' command whenever you want to delete something, it will move the files to a temporary directory so they can be retrieved (for a short time) before being deleted, incase the files were deleted in error.

 5.)
+A copy of the cron jobs set up by LEF for monitoring and managing the lab's data and disc usage.
+This is an automatic scheduler for running the below scripts, as well as for emptying the group's "RecycleBin" on a weekly basis.

+6.)
 Copy2Box.sh - I (LEF) have set this script to run as a regular bi-weekly cron job to ensure all Kovach Lab data are backed up to the cloud regularly.

-6.)
+7.)
 DiscUsageMonitoring.sh - I (LEF) run this script as a daily cron job to keep tabs on our cluster storage usage so I have an idea of where we're at storage-wise, if/how long we've been over-quota, how much space needs to be freed up, and generally monitor our disc space usage.
+The script starts sending me a daily email as we approach our quota threshold.

-7.)
-GroupDiscUsageMonitoring.sh - I (LEF) run this script twice daily; if our disc usage reaches a critical threshold (currenlty set for 104% of our quota) the entire premise-using lab starts getting twice-daily emails to encourage immediate disc cleanup so we don't run out of space or trigger a hard limit which prevents us from being able to write any new data.
+8.)
+GroupDiscUsageMonitoring.sh - I (LEF) run this script twice daily; if our disc usage reaches a critical threshold (currenlty set for 104% of our quota) the entire premise-using lab starts getting twice-daily emails to encourage immediate disc cleanup so we don't run out of space or trigger a hard limit which prevents us from being able to write any new data. *Requires keeping the associated 'MEL-UserEmailList' file up to date with the emails of current users in our group.